 Almost 60,000 students participated in the original survey from 2013 to 2015.
 A revised and shortened survey was introduced in 2016.
 More than 163,000 students responded to this survey from 2016 to 2018.
 These students have created a large and valuable data set of their experiences of higher education.
 Participating institutions and the national project team are very grateful for their time and contribution.
 Details and results are shared widely as they are analysed and interpreted within institutions.

-The new, related, survey for postgraduate research students (Research Masters and PhD) opened during the same three-week period in 2018.
+The related survey for postgraduate research students (Research Masters and PhD) also opens each year during February – March for a three-week fieldwork period that is also specific to each institution.
 The survey seeks to focus on students’ experiences during their research degree.
 The questions have been designed to match the experiences of research students and have been pre-tested with groups of research students in a range of institutions.

 WHY ARE WE RUNNING SURVEYS OF STUDENT ENGAGEMENT?

 The main purpose of the surveys is to provide benefits to each institution and its students by helping to improve feedback and appropriate follow up action.
 Objectives identified for the taught survey include:

 - To increase transparency in relation to the student experience in higher education institutions.

 - To enable direct student input on levels of engagement and satisfaction with their higher education institution.